Macwhat/E-commerce-website/README.md

 # E-commerce Shoes website(SNK-HUB)

 Welcome to the E-Commerce Shoes website (SNK-HUB) projrct.
-This is a simple website showcasing a collection of shoes available for purchase with Selenium testing.
-The website is built using HTML,CSS,JavaScript, and Python for testing.
+This is a simple website showcasing a collection of shoes available for purchase.
+The website is built using HTML,CSS,JavaScript.

 ## Screenshots
 **Login Page**